 “Sightings on the Beach in Bali”

 Often, we share an experience in more than one post.
-With wifi limitations preventing the posting of too many photos and our desire to maintain a reasonable length of any daily post, a particular story or event may require multiple day’s posting.
-Today’s continuing photos from yesterday’s post clearly illustrates this fact.
+With wifi limitations preventing the posting of too many photos and our desire to maintain a reasonable length of any daily post, a particular story or event may require multiple days of posting.
+Today’s continuing photos from yesterday’s post clearly illustrate this fact.

 |Buffaloes were lining up for their turn at the races.|

 Yesterday, was our 1400th post since the date of our first story in March 2012.
-At the onset, we posted few photos and posted a few times a week, having no idea how many readers we’d acquire other than friends and family over these years.
+At the onset, we posted a few photos and posted a few times a week, having no idea how many readers, we’d acquire other than friends and family over these years.